Anticipatory Anxiety occurs when you experience the emotion of anxiety in response to an anticipated threat that may or

 Why does it happen?

 In two words, repeated practice.
-Think of your worries as being the result of a repeated experience.
+Think of your worries as being the result of repeated experience.
 The more often you have a particular type of thought, the more likely you are to have it in the future.

 How to stop anticipatory anxiety?

-There are two approaches that immediately come to my mind – CBT and Mindfulness.
+Two approaches immediately come to my mind – CBT and Mindfulness.

 CBT (Cognitive Behavioural Therapy) will help you to change the type of thoughts you have in your head and Mindfulness will help you to let them go.